stashed/cli/docs/kubectl-stash_create_restoresession.md

-      --cluster string                   The name of the kubeconfig cluster to use --context string                   The name of the kubeconfig context to use --enable-analytics                 Send analytical events to Google Analytics (default true) --enable-status-subresource        If true, uses sub resource for crds.
-      --insecure-skip-tls-verify         If true, the server's certificate will not be checked for validity.
+      --cluster string                   The name of the kubeconfig cluster to use --context string                   The name of the kubeconfig context to use --enable-analytics                 Send analytical events to Google Analytics (default true) --insecure-skip-tls-verify         If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
       --kubeconfig string                Path to the kubeconfig file to use for CLI requests.
       --log-backtrace-at traceLocation   when logging hits line file:N, emit a stack trace (default :0)